Exams and courses for 14+

 Both the type of qualifications and the subjects you opt to study at 14+ can have far reaching consequences on A levels and university.
 So you need to ensure your options will enable you to take the courses you want at these later stages of education, if you want to avoid a nightmare later.

 The principal exam taken in year 11 in England.
 Most take a basic core that includes English, maths, sciences and a humanity (eg geography or history) plus optional extras.
-Generally felt to be uninspiring and formulaic, they are gradually undergoing a reorganisation which, we are told, will ‘add rigour’.
+Generally felt to be uninspiring and formulaic, they have undergone a reorganisation which, we are told, has ‘added rigour’.
 This includes a grading system in numbers rather than letters, most assessment by external final exams with nearly all coursework and practical work abolished and few resit opportunities.

 Has been around for years, and is much used abroad – hence the ‘I’ for International.
-It’s closer to the old-style O level, and is becoming increasingly used by private schools, but the jury is out on whether or not it is more challenging than GCSEs – which are in any case being redesigned along similar lines.
+It’s closer to the old-style O level, and is becoming increasingly used by private schools, but the jury is out on whether it is more or less challenging than GCSEs.

 It wasn't until 2010 that QCA recognised this qualification, thus enabling state schools to add it to their diet, but it is now, again, not recognised for league table purposes – so many top-performing schools have slid back to the bottom of the tables.